iooe/laravel-comments/readme.md

  }
  ```

- Then register policy in AuthServiceProvider:
+ Then register policy in `AuthServiceProvider`:
  ```php
  use Illuminate\Support\Facades\Gate;
  use App\Http\Policies\CommentPolicy;